 Edinburgh Curling School

-ECS are a dedicated group of volunteer curlers who, in conjunction with Murrayfield Curling Ltd, provide coaching for curlers of Edinburgh and the Lothians.
+Edinburgh Curling School is comprised of a dedicated group of volunteer curlers who, in conjunction with Murrayfield Curling Ltd, provide coaching for curlers of Edinburgh and the Lothians.